ritazh/azure-saltstack-elasticsearch/README.md

 # Deployment of an ElasticSearch cluster on Azure using SaltStack

-From a Linux VM, deploy the SaltStack master using the provided script and template.
+From a Linux VM, deploy the SaltStack cluster using the provided script and template.

 <pre>
 <code>
-  ./deploy-salt-cluster.sh -o create -u adminUsername -n adminPassword -c clientid -s secret -t tenantid
+  deploy-salt-cluster.sh -o create -u adminUsername -n namespaceForResourceGroup -c clientid -s secret -t tenantid
 </code>
 </pre>